SitePen/dstore/README.md

 Method | Description
 ------ | -----------
 `validate()` | This method can be overriden to provide custom validation functionality.
 This method is responsible for setting the errors property to a falsy value for valid values or an array of errors if validation failed.
+It is also responsible for returning a boolean indicating if validation succeeed (or a promise to a boolean).
 `coerce(value)` | This method is responsible for coercing input values.
 The default implementation coerces to the provided type (for example, if the type was a `string`, any input values would be converted to a string).
 `is(value)` | This method can be called by a setter to set the value of the underlying property and notify any listeners of the change.
 This generally does not need to be overriden.
 `setter(value)` | By defining this method, you can define your own setter, with custom behavior for handling attempts to change a property.